sidgujrathi/100DaysOfScaleUp/log.md

 **Progress:**
 - Learned about `monorepo` and how it can be benifited
    - Also learned how big companies like Google, Facebook, Twitter, Microsoft, Airbnb, Uber, Netflix, etc are using monorepo
+- Learned about `npm workspace` and how we can levarge to manage repository with multiple packages

 **Thoughts:**
 - I still feel I haven't understood `monorepo` completed but breifly what I understood is, monorepo is a single repository which contains multiple projects, so instead of having multiple repositories for each project, we can have a single repository which will contain all the projects.